acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 The Admin user will follow this process:

-* cd to a folder that you want to use as the root of this installation process
+* 'install root folder' refers to the Admin user's home folder.
+Installation in other root folders is a work in progress, and not yet fully verified.
-* create in that folder a subfolder "acumos" and folders "env", "logs", "certs" under it.
+* create in the install root folder a subfolder "acumos" and folders "env", "logs", "certs" under it.
 * If you want to use a specific/updated/patched system-integration repo clone, place that system-integration clone in the install root folder
 * If you are deploying the platform in an Azure VM, update the acumos_env.sh